 Most buildings surveyors do not have the specialist skills to make a thorough assessment of the state of a steel fire escape although some do.
 We would be happy to recommend surveyors who seem efficient and reasonable in price.
 However, you may prefer to have us do a survey for you.
 We will do a written survey with recommendations.
-Sometime we charge for this and in these cases the cost is £195 but if you decide to have any work at all done by us we will set this charge against the bill for the work done.
+Sometime we charge for this; in these cases the cost is £195 but if you decide to have any further work done by us we will set this charge against the bill for the work done.

 We are used to working with surveyors and architects so if you already have a surveyor/architect please give us his/her name and we will make contact.

 You can just use a local welder or a specialist in security grilles but in our experience, it is far better to work with a specialist because:

 a fire-escape specialist will be able to handle all aspects for the job from drawing up the plan of what needs doing, to fabrication of new parts off-site to welding on-site and finish with the most effective protective paints

 a fire-escape specialist will know what the fire-officer standards on, for example, strength of material to use, fixings to use, width of treads etc